hugo-b-r/Upsilon/README.md

 make epsilon.A_flash
 ```

-to directly flash the calculator into the current slot, or thought bootloader's slot flasher with RESET, then 4 (flash), and 1 (flash slots) for other slots.
+to directly flash the calculator into the slot A (it works the same way for slot B), or thought bootloader's slot flasher with RESET, then 4 (flash), and 1 (flash slots) for other slots.

 <br>